MaayanLab/biojupies-plugins/README.md

 To contribute your plugin, follow our [submission tutorial](https://amp.pharm.mssm.edu/biojupies/contribute) or visit the [contribute page](https://github.com/MaayanLab/biojupies-plugins/tree/master/contribute) on this GitHub repository.

 ## References
-[BioJupies: Automated Generation of Interactive Notebooks for RNA-seq Data Analysis in the Cloud](https://doi.org/10.1101/352476) Torre, D., Lachmann, A., and Ma’ayan, A. (2018)
+[BioJupies: Automated Generation of Interactive Notebooks for RNA-seq Data Analysis in the Cloud](http://dx.doi.org/10.1016/j.cels.2018.10.007) Torre, D., Lachmann, A., and Ma’ayan, A. (Cell Systems, 2018)

 ## License
 This project is licensed under the Apache-2.0 License - see the [LICENSE.md](LICENSE.md) file for details